How to compete with multiple offers

 Dear Phyllis,

 We have been looking at homes for a few months and made an offer.
-There are six offers on this home and our Realtor told us we have to increase our offered price.
+There are six offers on this home, and our Realtor told us we have to increase our offered price.
 The seller’s Realtor said he can’t disclose how much higher we need to go.
 I don’t want to lose the home but don’t want to pay more than I have to.
 Any advice you can provide on how to compete with multiple offers is appreciated.
+1st timer

 Dear 1st Timer,

 1) Waiving your appraisal contingency.
 Keep in mind that lenders will loan based on the lower of the purchase price or appraised value.
 An 80% loan to the borrower is based on the lowest value.
-If you waive your appraisal contingency you may need to increase your down payment.
+If you waive your appraisal contingency, you may need to increase your down payment.

-Best of luck to you on your purchase!
+Best of luck with your purchase!

 Related Post: How to determine how much to offer in a multiple offer situation